Deciding Which Transport Case or Packaging

 But where do you start?

 There is a huge array of stock and bespoke case options.
-All of which seemingly have differing benefits, options, advantages, limitations and so on.
+All of which seemingly have different benefits, options, advantages, limitations and so on.
 And that is before even mentioning budgets!

 However, in the simplest terms, the main types of protective case, and indeed exterior packaging available, are as follows: